U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 Non-Taxable Income

-The taxable portion of scholarships can be tricky.
-If your scholarship covers room, board, or living expenses beyond tuition and required fees, that portion becomes taxable income.
+The taxable portion of scholarship trips up many students.
+If your scholarship covers room, board, travel, or living expenses beyond tuition and required fees, that portion becomes taxable income.

 How Do Students File Taxes from Abroad?